The year 2020 has been a busy one for the real estate market. But what will 2021 be like? Check out this infographic to learn more.

-According to the real estate data analysts at Zillow, the Redmond, Washington housing market is cool right now, with home prices having increased just modestly over the past year.
-Prices are expected to remain stagnant over the next 12 months as a result of uncertainty over the current health crisis.
-That’s the company’s latest forecast for Redmond real estate market, extending through April 2020.
+According to the real estate data analysts at Zillow, the Redmond, Washington housing market is hot right now, with home prices having increased a lot over the past year.
+Prices are expected to continue rising over the next 12 months, despite uncertainty over the current health crisis.
+That’s the company’s latest forecast for Redmond real estate market, extending through February 2022.

 Redmond is an attractive city to live and work in thanks to its strong job market, natural beauty, and quality of life.
-Demand is certainly healthy in Redmond, and inventory continues to remain very tight in the city and surrounding King County, though the market is considered cool as of this moment.
-The slight increase in inventory may have contributed partly to cease on price increases, albeit for now.
+Demand is certainly healthy in Redmond, and inventory continues to remain very tight in the city and surrounding King County, which is helping to keep the hot as of this moment.

-According to Zillow, home prices in Redmond have increased 4.7% over the past 12 months, but may dip very slightly over the next 12 months.
-The average price in Redmond continues to remain high relative to other cities in Washington State, and currently sits at $897,800.
+According to Zillow, home prices in Redmond have increased 12.2% over the past 12 months, and may continue to see increases over the next 12 months.
+The average price in Redmond continues to remain high relative to other cities in Washington State, and currently sits at $971,060.

 The forecast for the Redmond, Washington real estate market mirrors similar predictions for other cities across the Seattle metro area and King County as a whole.
 That seems to be the common thread for local markets in the area, from a forecasting perspective.

-However, for other markets, the forecasts are quite the opposite.
-Other nearby cities are experiencing a much hotter market, including the likes of Tacoma where prices have increased by 9.1% over the past year and are now sitting at $354,000.
+For example, other nearby cities are experiencing a much hotter market, including the likes of Tacoma where prices have increased by 16.8% over the past year and are now sitting at $397,268.

 Meanwhile, the population in Redmond continues to grow.
 According to Census Bureau data, the city’s population grew 11.6% from 2010 to 2015.
 This contributes to the imbalance between supply and demand, which is another common theme across the Seattle metro area.